to our Mailing List

 Gershwin’s influence provided a solid base upon which Feinstein evolved into a captivating performer, composer and arranger of his own original music.
 He also has become an unparalleled interpreter of music legends such as Irving Berlin, Jerome Kern, Johnny Mercer, Duke Ellington and Harry Warren.
 Feinstein has received three honorary doctorates, and is a published author of The Gershwins & Me, a Los Angeles Times best-seller from Simon & Schuster.

 Michael Feinstein serves as Artistic Director of The Center for the Performing Arts, a $170 million, three theater venue in Carmel, Indiana, which is also home to the Great American Songbook Foundation.
 As Principal Pops Conductor for Pasadena Pops, Artistic Director in collaboration with ASCAP for Carnegie Hall’s “Standard Time with Michael Feinstein, and Director of the Jazz & Popular Series at New York’s Jazz at Lincoln Center, Feinstein’s influence is far-reaching as it is focused.
-Following Feinstein’s at the Regency (1999-2012), his nightclubs, Feinstein’s at the Nikko (San Francisco) and Feinstein’s/54 Below (New York), have also become a major hub for the top talents of pop and jazz.
+Following Feinstein’s at the Regency (1999-2012), his nightclubs, Feinstein’s at the Nikko (San Francisco), Feinstein’s at Vitello’s (Los Angeles) and Feinstein’s at the Hotel Carmichael (Carmel, IN) have also become a major hub for the top talents of pop and jazz.

 Through his live performances, recordings, film and television appearances, and his songwriting (in collaboration with Alan and Marilyn Bergman, Lindy Robbins, Bob Merrill and Amanda Green), Feinstein is an all-star force in American music.